MHORs versus WHORs

-This article was written by Radhika Goyal, (Batch of 2019).
+Written by Radhika Goyal, a second year student at NLSIU.
 She can be contacted at firstname.lastname@example.org.

 It took me a while to warm up to law school, sometimes, I’m not sure it has happened yet.
 Before you start calling me anti-social, let me point out out I wasn’t alone.
 A lot of my friends felt this way … girls, that is.
 All the boys we know seemed to be enamored by this place in a manner I could not understand.
 I still can’t, but now I know that there is a very rational explanation for this: girls and boys simply do not experience law school the same way.